vladimiroff/Vimfiles/README.markdown

 ## How to install?

-First of all backup your current ~/.vim/
+First of all backup your current ~/.vim/ and ~/.vimrc

     cd ~